Surprise! Ariana Grande and Pete Davidson Are Engaged

 Less than a month after E!
 News learned that Ariana Grande and Pete Davidson were seeing each other, multiple outlets report that the pair is now engaged.

 "It's a recent engagement.
 They're just two people who found love quickly and make each other happy all the time," a source shared with People.
 "They both started talking about it this past weekend.
-It's nothing they've been hiding," says a source close to the couple."
+It's nothing they've been hiding."

+A source also confirms to us that Ariana and Pete were telling people they are engaged this past weekend at Robert Pattinson's house party.

 In just a few short weeks, fans couldn't help but sense the love and chemistry between the pop music superstar and Saturday Night Live comedian.